smeyanoff/image-depth-estimation/README.md

 ### Our goal in models testing was to evaluete how accurately they can predict depth of common domestick objects

-In this way we used RGBD dataset was found [here](https://www.kaggle.com/datasets/metagrasp/metagraspnetdifficulty1-easy)
+In this way we used RGBD dataset was found [here](https://www.kaggle.com/datasets/metagrasp/metagraspnetdifficulty1-easy).

 Our metric was MAE and we compared model`s predicted depth with true object depth.
-Moreover we evaluated run-time
+Moreover we evaluated run-time.

 | photo_name | model       | MAE    | run-time (sec) |
 |------------|-------------|--------|----------------|